jadams-nz/akovoice/METHODOLOGY.md

 ## 3. Two ways of running Socratic mode

-*Structured.* An authored question bank with probes and it can run offline, useful for noisy environments.
+*Structured.* An authored question bank with probes and it can run offline.

 *Live.* A real-time conversational agent bounded by the rubric.
 Online or offline modes.
 Live voice requires hardware with sufficient memory to run natural language dialogue.